 No, our mezzanines are sold with columns by default.
 We cannot guarantee the resistance of walls or corbels and the customer will be responsible if the product is modified in these cases.

-The columns of the XL and L mezzanines are square shaped and are made of structural-quality materials.
+*The columns of the XL and L mezzanines are made of structural-quality materials.
 Consequently, they have a fabrication mark related to the traceability which indicates the heat number, steel type,…

 Yes.
 Provided that the inclination is small, we can use a wedge under the mezzanine columns to level it.
 If the inclination is too small it might be not necessary at all and the slope might be imperceptible.

-When the walls are irregular or when you want to work around a fixed object, the decking can be finished off against the wall
+Yes, you can because the structure does not to be in full contact with the wall.
+When the walls are irregular or when you want to work around a fixed object, the boards can be finished off against the wall.
+These factors must be taken into account:

 Yes.
 This is quite common and the results are very good.
 The telescopic system of the columns enables the height to be adjusted every 6 cm.